Newark Bay: Elizabethport to the Ironbound

 Elizabeth is the site of the first English speaking European settlement (1675) in New Jersey, its port at the southern end of the bay a major maritime hub during the colonial era.
 Jersey Gardens, an outlet mall, has been located north of Elizabethport since 1999.
 There are plans to construct a mixed used community adjacent to it along the bay.

 The western edge of Newark Bay was originally shallow tidal wetlands covering approximately 12 sqmi.
 In the 1910s, the city of Newark began excavating an angled shipping channel in the northeastern quadrant of the wetland which formed the basis of Port Newark.
 Work on the channel and terminal facilities on its north side accelerated during World War I, when the federal government took control of Port Newark.
 During the war there were close to 25,000 troops stationed at the Newark Bay Shipyard.

 The city decided to expand the port at the end of the war.
 The Port Authority of New York and New Jersey was formed in 1921 and the Newark Bay Channels were authorized by the Rivers and Harbors Acts in 1922.
 Shipping operations languished after the war, and in 1927, the City of Newark started construction of Newark Liberty International Airport on the northwest quadrant of the wetlands which lay between Port Newark and the edge of the developed city.
 Port Authority took over the operations of Port Newark and the Newark Airport in 1948 and began modernizing and expanding both facilities southward.
 In 1958, the Port Authority dredged another shipping channel which straightened the course of Bound Brook, the tidal inlet forming the boundary between Newark and Elizabeth.
 Dredged materials was used to create new upland south of the new Elizabeth Channel, where the Port Authority constructed the Elizabeth Marine Terminal.
 The first shipping facility to open upon the Elizabeth Channel was the new 90 acre Sea-Land Container Terminal, which was the prototype for virtually every other container terminal constructed thereafter.

 The Ironbound is an industrial area along the bay which becomes residential farther inland near Downtown Newark.

 Kearny Point

-The Central Railroad of New Jersey first built the Newark and New York Railroad across the rivers and tip of New Barbadoes Neck in 1869.
+The Newark and New York Railroad, controlled by the Central Railroad of New Jersey, first built the Newark and New York Branch across the rivers and tip of New Barbadoes Neck in 1869.
 One bridge was taken out of service in 1946 after a ship collided into it.
 Passenger service on the other bridge, the PD Draw, was discontinued in 1967.
 The Kearny Point peninsula is site of the River Terminal, a massive distribution facility.
 It comprises the former Western Electric Kearny Works and Federal Shipbuilding and Drydock Company, the shipyards of which operated from 1917 to 1949, and played a prominent role in both World War I and World War II.